Holistic coaching and leading physical activity is about developing the whole person.

 How do you help your participants develop life skills?

 Learning to ride and look after horses develops these skills – half of a participant’s time with us is spent with the horses.
 All achievements are celebrated so that everyone’s success is measured in their own terms; many do reach independence and personal responsibility.
 Alongside the riding or in-hand work comes learning about horses (vocabulary, anatomy, care requirements, first aid, etc.) and an expectation that everyone will look after the horses.
-The need to care for others and particularly to care for the horses in return for their service is made explicit.
+The need to care for others and particularly to

 The group setting is itself an important part of how we help them to develop life skills.
 Sometimes projects address things like resilience explicitly, so conversations will centre on the meaning of the word and conscious strategies to develop or maintain it.